-On May 16, 2011, the REIT renewed its revolving operating and acquisition facility for an amount of \$5.8 million, with upward expansion, replacing the prior facility.
+On May 16, 2011, the REIT renewed its revolving operating and acquisition facility for \$5.8 million, with upward expansion.
 The new facility bears interest at a rate equal to the Bank's prime rate plus 2.25% (previously 3.50%) per annum or the Banker's Acceptance stamping fee plus 3.25% (previously 4.50%) per annum.
-On May 16, 2011, \$2.25 million was drawn on this facility to partially fund the purchase of Centruria Urban Village.
-As at July 19, 2011, the facility was completely paid down using a portion of the mortgage proceeds from Mortgage Fund # 3 described below.
+As at November 10, 2011, the amount drawn on the facility was \$5.7 million.
+The drawn amount was used to fund the purchase of Evergreen Mall in Sooke, British Columbia.

-On July 14, 2011, the REIT acquired a second mortgage with Mortgage Fund Three in the amount of \$4 million.
+On July 14, 2011, the REIT acquired a second mortgage from Mortgage Fund Three in the amount of \$4 million.
 This mortgage is secured by the SDM properties located in Manitoba.
 It is an interest only loan maturing April 30, 2013 and bears interest at a floating rate equal to the prime rate plus 4%.